This online open house was last updated on November 6, 2019

 What is the Comprehensive Plan?The Kitsap County Comprehensive Plan describes the 20-year vision for unincorporated Kitsap County and how that vision will be achieved.
 The plan covers land use, economic development, environment, housing and human services, transportation, capital facilities and utilities as well as parks, recreation, and open space.
 The Comprehensive Plan is mandated by the Washington State Growth Management Act (RCW 36.70A).How often does the Comprehensive Plan get changed?Major Comprehensive Plan updates are mandated by the state every 8-years.
 The last major update of the Kitsap County Comprehensive Plan was adopted in 2016.
 Between major updates, the County may choose to consider minor amendments to the Comprehensive Plan on an annual basis.
-The Board of County Commissioners have opened the annual Comprehensive Plan amendment process for 2018.
+Other amendments, such as to resolve an appeal, can be processed at any time.

 Expand the headings below to learn more about each phase of this important process.

 The first phase of the process, called the scoping phase, determines what amendments will be considered in 2018.
 The Board of County Commissioners do this through the adoption of a docket resolution for the annual Comprehensive Plan amendment process.
 The docket resolution describes what types of amendments will be considered.
 The Board of County Commissioners adopted the initial docket (Resolution No. 246-2017) on December 27, 2017.

 What public comments were received and how were they considered?

 A public comment period was open on the staff recommended docket resolution from November 27, 2017 through December 15, 2017.
 Oral and written public testimony was made during a public hearing on Monday, December 11, 2017.
 Written comments submitted in advance of the public hearing were due Sunday, December 10, 2017.